medusajs/medusa/docs/content/development/backend/configurations.md

 ## Plugins

 On your Medusa backend, you can use Plugins to add custom features or integrate third-party services.
-For example, installing a plugin to use Stripe as a payment provider.
+For example, installing a plugin to use Stripe as a payment processor.

 :::info